 - Proven techniques for managing changes to the master schedule in response to plans approved in the Integrated Business Planning process

 - How to manage the important link between master scheduling and material requirements

 - How to determine the proper action in responding to exception messages

 - How to keep the master schedule matched to production planning rates

 - Ways to use rough-cut capacity planning to ensure schedules are realistic

-For more details, download the detailed course description.
+For more details, download the detailed course brochure.